Integrating WordPress into Magento: An Ideal Combination

 When the download finished, upload the unzipped folders and files into the root directory of your Magento 1.x store.
-On Admin Panel, Click on WordPress option, you have to configure Database and Integration:
+On Admin Panel, Click on the WordPress option, you have to configure Database and Integration:

 Go to the app folder from the root directory of your store and create directories: code/FishPig.
-When the download finished, go to your Magento root directory, and you need to extract the files from archive there.
+When the download finished, go to your Magento root directory, and you need to extract the files from the archive there.
 It will show like below:

 After that, you need to enable the extension and clear the cache, you have to run commands from the terminal using SSH access.
-Log in to your Magento store SSH account and go to Magento root directory and run below commands:
+Log in to your Magento store SSH account and go to the Magento root directory and run the below commands:

 php bin/magento module:enable FishPig_WordPress php bin/magento setup:upgrade php bin/magento setup:di:compile php bin/magento cache:clean php bin/magento cache:flush

-Then, you need to go to your Magento store admin configuration to Enable the Blog link and set path of your WordPress installation directory.
+Then, you need to go to your Magento store admin configuration to Enable the Blog link and set the path of your WordPress installation directory.
 Go to Admin -> Store -> WordPress

 Click on Save Config